-Securities Lending Securities Lending means the practice of lending securities to another market participant for a fee.
+Securities Lending means the practice of lending securities to another market Securities Lending participant for a fee.
 Generally, the borrower is required to deliver to the lender, as security for the loan, acceptable collateral with value greater than the value of the securities loaned.
 A Securities Lending program is managed by a Custodian on behalf of investors.
 A Securities Lending program is widely used by institutional investors to generate additional marginal returns on the total portfolio.

-Short-Term Funds Short-Term Funds mean money that is required immediately by the invested in securities that are prescribed in Part 1 of the Regulation.
+Short-Term Money means money that is required immediately by the Short-Term Money invested in securities that are prescribed in Part I of the Regulation.

 Participating Municipality as described in its IPS and which remains under the control and management of the Participating Municipality.
-The funds can be into which annual contributions must be made in an amount sufficient, with interest compounded annually, to pay the principal of the particular Sinking
+The money can be into which annual contributions must be made in an amount sufficient, with interest compounded annually, to pay the principal of the particular Sinking